co-log/co-log/README.md

 * [co-log: Composable Contravariant Combinatorial Comonadic Configurable Convenient Logging](https://kowainik.github.io/posts/2018-09-25-co-log)

 `co-log` is also modular on the level of packages.
-We care a lot about low dependency footprint so you can build your logging only on top of the minimal required interface for your use-case.
+We care a lot about a low dependency footprint so you can build your logging only on top of the minimal required interface for your use-case.
 This repository contains the following packages: